hexatomic/hexatomic/paper.md

 # Summary

-Linguistic research aims to understand how languages work including finding regularities, understanding language use and/or production in a specific context and other linguistic research topics.
+Linguistic research aims to understand how languages work.
+This includes finding regularities, understanding language use and/or production in a specific context, and other linguistic research topics.
 The data for this research are language artifacts, e.g., recordings or transcriptions of spoken language and records of written language, that are often collected in *corpora*.
 In order to analyze languages through these corpora, linguists apply different methods.
-Some of these methods are computational and include automated *annotation* of corpora through natural language processing, or gathering statistical insights into corpora through machine learning.
+Some of these methods are computational and include *automated annotation* of corpora through natural language processing, or gathering statistical insights into corpora through machine learning.
-Other methods are computer-aided, and include *manual or semi-automated annotation* of corpora across multiple annotation *layers*.
+Other methods are computer-aided, and include *manual annotation* of corpora across multiple annotation *layers*.
 Linguistic phenomena often occur on different aspects of language, e.g. morphology, part-of-speech, lemmatization, constituent and dependency syntax, entities, coreference, discourse and information structure.
 For a deep analysis and understanding of language data it is necessary to include annotation layers for these different aspects in a single multi-layer corpus.
+These annotations often have to be made manually, as linguists' insights into specific language features often surpass the generalized models used in machine learning.
+Additionally, for languages with fewer speakers such as those investigated in linguistic typology and language documentation projects, machine learning models may not exist or there may just not be enough language data for training model.

 *Hexatomic* is an extensible platform for multi-layer linguistic annotation of corpora.
 It is available for Linux, MacOS and Windows systems.
+While it mainly targets manual annotation methods, it can be extended for automated annotation.
 *Hexatomic* merges previous architectural [@atomic] and functional [@graphanno] prototypes for such a platform.
 It uses a versatile graph-based model for linguistic data and includes converters between this model and different linguistic input and output formats [@pepper], to enable reuse and enrichment of existing corpora.